 Iowa City, IA 52242

 The Universidad ORT was founded in 1942 in Montevideo as a private technical trade school.
-In the 1960’s the university started teaching college level courses and by 1996 it offered so many classes that the government had to recognize them.
-The government had to set up laws and regulations because ORT is the first private higher education institution in the country.
-ORT offered the first MBA program in the country and was the first to offer college level electronics courses in the country.
-Enrollment at ORT is roughly 10,000 students with 7,000 being undergraduate students.
-The campus is split; there is a downtown campus and another campus in the middle class neighborhood of Pocitos.
-USAC students will attend classes on the Pocitos campus, which is modern and green.
+Today, student enrollment is roughly 10,000 students with 7,000 being undergraduate students.
+ORT has two campuses; a downtown location and in the middle class neighborhood of Pocitos.
+USAC students attend classes on the Pocitos campus, which is modern and green.
 ORT is an international and non-denominational university.

 Montevideo is the capital of Uruguay and a port city.
 The city has a population of about 1.3 million, which is approximately one third of the country’s population.
-Because it sits on the coast, it has a massive coastal promenade where locals enjoy strolling, exercising, and hanging out at one of the nine beaches and socializing.
+Because it sits on the north shore of the Rió de la Plata estuary, the city has a massive coastal promenade, La Rambla, that is rumored to be the longest sidewalk in the world.
+This is where locals enjoy strolling, exercising, and hanging out at one of the nine beaches and socializing.
 The city has a laid-back lifestyle, but has a robust music, theater, and arts scene.
-The 2017 Mercer’s report rated the quality of life in Montevideo as the first in Latin America.
-Montevideo has held this position since 2005.
-The city has been going through an economic boom, so there is plenty of entertainment, culture and food to fill a semester of yearlong term of study abroad.
+Montevideo has a humid subtropical climate with summer (December, January, and February) daily temperatures around 80°F and lows around 62°F. Winter (June, July, and August) sees daily high temperatures around 60°F and lows around 45°F.

 The official name of the country is the Oriental Republic of Uruguay.
-It boarders Argentina to its west, Brazil to its north and east, with the Rio de la Plata (River of Silver) to the south and the Atlantic Ocean to the southeast.
-The Charrúa people inhabited Uruguay, which means, “River of colorful birds” in the native Guarani language, until the Portuguese established Colonia del Sacramento in 1680.
+It boarders Argentina to its west, Brazil to its north and east, the Rio de la Plata (River of Silver) to the south and the Atlantic Ocean to the southeast.
+The Portuguese established Colonia del Sacramento in 1680.
 This was one of the first settlements in the area.
 In 1724 Montevideo was established by the Spanish as a military stronghold, thus began the competing claims over the region.
 Uruguay won its independence in 1828.
 Today the country ranks first in Latin America in democracy and peace, and is the first in South America when it comes to freedom of press, size of the middle class, and prosperity.

 The US Department of State provides safety and security information for every country of the world to help you assess for yourself the risks of travel.
 Each country information page contains a Travel Advisory, Alerts, and other important details specific to that country that could affect you.